ibm-cloud-docs/account/known-issues.md

 The following table lists the maximum limits for IAM resources.
 These limits apply to any user who can create IAM resources.
 If a limit is exceeded, you receive an exception and are not allowed to create any new resources beyond that limit.

+If you have a specific use case that requires an extended limit, you can request an increase.
+For more information, see [Increasing account limits](/docs/account?topic=account-account-limits).
+{: note}

 | Resource                               | Max  |
 |----------------------------------------|------|
 | Access groups per account              | 500  |